 Graduate Career Information

 Obtaining a graduate degree in health services administration online can lead to upper-management or executive positions in the field.
-According to the Bureau of Labor Statistics in 2015, chief executives earned a median annual salary of $175,110.
+According to the Bureau of Labor Statistics as of May 2018, chief executives earned a median annual salary of $189,600.

 Continuing Education Information